-In this way, you will have plenty of time to calm yourself down and be mentally prepared.
+In this way, you will have plenty of time to calm yourself down and feel mentally prepared.

-Learn how not to feel nervous in front of the examiner.
+Learn how to minimise your nerves in front of the examiner.
 By being more relaxed, you can enjoy a normal conversation with the examiner and speak naturally.

-Don’t rush, it is always better to speak clearly rather than rush through your speech.
-By speaking naturally, you will be able to show your emotions when you speak and improve the rhythm of your speech.
+Don’t rush; it is always better to speak clearly rather than rush through your speech.
+Also, by speaking naturally, you will be able to show your emotions when you speak and improve the rhythm of your speech.

-TIP NUMBER 3 – Think And Speak In Chunks
+IELTS Speaking Tip #3 – Think And Speak in Chunks

 A common problem students have when taking the speaking test is they translate every word in their head before saying it out loud.
-So it sounds like they pause after every word which affects their pronunciation score.
+This makes it sound like there is a pause after every word which affects your pronunciation score.

-To help improve the intonation of speech and sentence stresses, try to use the ‘Chunking’ technique.
-Chunking is talking in rhythm by grouping the words, with short silences in between or change in tone.
+Chunking is talking in rhythm by grouping certain words, with short silences in between or a change in tone.

 For example, when you say this sentence, don’t say it like this: